OtagoPolytechnic/CommandLineSpeechControl/README.md

 ##Installation
 To build this software on your computer, you will require the following:
-- Microsoft Windows
+- Microsoft Windows 7 or higher, 64-bit.
-- Python 2.6 or higher
 - A high quality microphone or heasdset to improve the speech recognition

 ###Users